0xReLogic/Chronos/docs/sql-reference.md

 ### Not Supported

 **Advanced SQL:**
-- JOINs (INNER, LEFT, RIGHT, FULL OUTER)
+- JOINs beyond basic `INNER JOIN ...
+USING (column)` (e.g., LEFT/RIGHT/FULL OUTER, arbitrary ON conditions)
 - Subqueries
 - CTEs (WITH clause)
 - Window functions (ROW_NUMBER, RANK, etc.)
 - UNION / INTERSECT / EXCEPT

 **Aggregations:**
-- GROUP BY / HAVING
+- GROUP BY / HAVING (only: `SELECT col, COUNT(*) FROM table [WHERE ...]
+GROUP BY col` is supported)
-- General aggregate functions (SUM, COUNT, MIN, MAX, AVG)
+- General aggregate functions with GROUP BY (no SUM/AVG/MIN/MAX with GROUP BY yet)
 - DISTINCT

 **Query Modifiers:**